The Tableau Stacked Bar Chart helps compare the data visually. This article will show you how to create it using the Sample – Superstore Data Source.

 Let me remove the Segment field from the Color Shelf and place it right before the Sub-category in the Columns shelf.

-We have to change this to Stacked Bar Chart using the Show Me option.
-Please expand the Show Me window and select the below-shown plot from the show me.
+We must change this to a Stacked Bar Chart using the Show Me option.
+Please expand the Show Me window and select the below-shown plot from the Show Me.

 Once you select it from the Show Me window, the Stacked Bar Chart will display, as shown in the below screenshot.